alexkritchevsky

 “That sounds nice,” you think, and yet… a few quarters later… somehow you’re back where you were, doing that same experiment again, testing variants of buttons and user flows and whatever, even though it’s obvious how to make improvements without testing them.
 Why?

-Maybe the only people who are in a position to put a stop to this are the people doing the evaluating.
-They should be smarter, smart enough to see that the experiments were a waste of time, smart enough to enough to see that “doing good work” isn’t the same as “getting good measurable results” and is in fact probably the opposite of it (because good work most often consists of what you build or grow or polish with volition and grit, and those are all (a) easy to see but (b) hard to quantify).
+The only people who are really in a position to put a stop to this are the people are who doing the evaluations of other people’s work.
+They should be smarter: smart enough to see that the experiments were a waste of time, smart enough to see that the conclusions reached were foregone and unhelpful, and especially smart enough to enough to see that “doing good work” isn’t the same as “getting good measurable results” and is in fact probably the opposite of it.
+In fact the best work most often consists of what you build, grow, and polish using your volition and grit, and those are all (a) easy to see and (b) hard to quantify.

 But as long as the evaluators don’t believe this is their job, we’re stuck.
-Even if they did they’re probably accountable to someone else who wants everything in numbers too, and they’re beholden to some rubric for evaluation, and anyway there’s no culture, none whatsoever, of evaluating things on their merits, in fact they’ll get ridiculed and reprimanded if they do that.
-What about their boss?
+They’re trapped in the same cycle: they’re accountable to someone else who wants everything quantified numbers also, and they’re beholden to some rubric for evaluation, and even if they wanted to go rogue, there’s no actual culture in place of evaluating things on their merits and in fact they’ll get ridiculed and reprimanded if they try.
+Their boss?
 Same thing.
-And the buck stops… the buck stops at… the shareholders?
-An amorphous machine that feeds only on numbers, and criminally-aggregated, fake, massaged, manipulated, a-whole-team-of-people-worked-on-this-narrative numbers at that, and they all know it and keep playing anyway.
-Good lord.
+The problem infects everything, and unfortunately ends up landing on least accountable group of all: the shareholders, an amorphous machine that only cares about everyone else believing the numbers are real for a while so they can sell at a profit.

-Incidentally, this train of thought, if you keep following it, leads to a weird subterranean viewing chamber where you gaze into the obsidian boulder and see reflected in it one of those dark truths of modern capitalism which underpin all society: that everything, products and performance reviews and promotions, design and engineering and marketing and the rest, are all doing this fake thing they call “science”, in lieu of making any kind of decisions whatsoever.
-Everybody everywhere has… offloaded… all responsibility… for everything… to math.
+If you keep following this train of thought you end up in a weird subterranean viewing chamber where you gaze into the obsidian boulder and see reflected in it one of the dark truths of corporate capitalism: that everything, products and performance reviews and promotions, design and engineering and marketing and the rest, are all about avoiding making any kind of decisions whatsoever, or taking any personal risk at anything.
+Everybody has offloaded all responsibility… for everything… onto math.

-Once you see through the fog it is all clearly a farce.
+It is a farce.
 Is this person a good manager?
 No idea!
 Did they help people grow, or do more than the bare minimum at every step, or build something that will last?
 Can’t remember!
 Does it matter how good their management was?
 Who cares, what we want to know is, did they do measurable things to benefit the company?
-Heck yes, and we proved it—with science!
-Definitely promotion material.
-Annual bonus secured.
+Heck yes, and we proved it with science!
+Nice.
+Bonus secured.

 In a way, handing decision-making over to what is essentially an algorithm is a way of taking power away from powerful people and getting them to somehow go along with it.
 Which doesn’t sound so bad, really.
 If anything it’s the theme of the last century of progressivism.

 But hey.
 Maybe it’s a good thing that we’re already getting used to the idea of offloading all responsibility onto a machine we built to rule us.
-That might turn out to be propitious. :thinking-face:
+That might turn out to be serendipitous.